Smartling/wordpress-localization-plugin/readme.txt

 == Changelog ==
 = 1.12.7 =
 * Fixed issue when Smartling widget erroneously reported that translations were downloaded even if they weren't
+* Fixed issue with daily bucket jobs being created when active profile is set to manual upload

 = 1.12.6 =
 Improved translation support of ACF Blocks for Gutenberg